yanchun628/Logseq/pages/MeetingWithTeam.md

 		- with ruby
 			- agenda - created a slide for your convenience, but usually i don't do that
-			- weekly report review - a routine for our meeting -
+			- weekly report review - a routine for our meeting
+				- easy to make , collect data from power bi dashboard and paste into an excel temp -
 -